 Resident Evil 6 is the eighth mainline entry--when including Code: Veronica & Zero--in the popular Resident Evil series, announced by Capcom on January 19th, 2012 and released at October 2nd, 2012.
 Set in 2013, four years after Resident Evil 5 (and 10 years since the downfall of Umbrella), Resident Evil 6 brings back the two most prominent leads Chris Redfield and Leon S. Kennedy to canonically star together for the first time in Resident Evil history.

-Shying away from a linear progression like the most recent Resident Evil titles, Resident Evil 6 allows players to select from any of the three available campaign stories--Leon, Chris and the new character Jake Muller--in whichever order they so choose, somewhat reminiscent of the first two Resident Evil games.
+Shying away from a linear progression like the most recent Resident Evil titles, Resident Evil 6 allows players to select from any of the four available campaign stories--Leon, Chris, Ada, and the new character Jake Muller--in whichever order they so choose, somewhat reminiscent of the first two Resident Evil games.
 Despite this freedom of choice, it was suggested by RE6 director Eiichiro Sasaki that Leon's story be tackled first.